toomanydev/sd-comparison-sheets/README.md

 This is not an extension, it is a standalone script.

 ### Comparison Features
-* Override image generation parameters per: image, row, column, sheet.
+* Provide the base image generation parameters, then override them per: image, row, column, sheet.
-  * This is 4 custom dimensions as opposed to the standard 3 custom dimensions with 1 dimension exclusively for seed changes.
+  * This is 4 dimensions as opposed to the standard 3 dimensions with 1 dimension exclusively for seed changes.
 * Each dimension can have multiple overrides.
   * e.g. choosing a different seed per image as well as changing prompt.
   * This can allow you to create even more ad-hoc dimensions to compare.